philzook58/philzook58.github.io/_posts/2024-11-18-sql_graph_csp.md

 ---
-date: 2024-11-13
+date: 2024-11-18
 title: "SQL, Homomorphisms and Constraint Satisfaction Problems"
 ---

 Database queries are a pretty surprisingly powerful tool that can solve seemingly intractable problems.

 It is a fun coding challenge to do things in SQL.
 I've seen people solve sudokus or do [advent of code](https://github.com/mitchellh/advent-2021-sql), or you can build a datalog on SQL with a little metaprogramming (maybe even fully internally).
-It is also possible to build a CHR (constraint handling rules) system on SQL or a graph rewriting system on SQL.
+It is also possible to build a [CHR (constraint handling rules) system on SQL](https://github.com/awto/chr2sql) or a graph rewriting system on SQL.
 Here I talk about how one can use SQL queries to do graph instruction matching <https://www.philipzucker.com/imatch-datalog/> .

 SQL is a feature rich language, it is not surprising that you can do these things from that perspective, using this and that odd feature.

-The core of SQL is basically "SELECT FROM WHERE" statements.
-These statements can be idealized in a couple different ways.
+But even the simple idealized "SELECT FROM WHERE" core of SQL has a lot of power.

-They are basically conjunctive queries <https://en.wikipedia.org/wiki/Conjunctive_query#Relationship_to_other_query_languages> .
+From a logical perspective, this core is basically conjunctive queries <https://en.wikipedia.org/wiki/Conjunctive_query#Relationship_to_other_query_languages> .
 Each table is a logical predicate, each variable is bound to a row of a column.
 The SELECT fields are bits that aren't being existentially bound and therefore hidden, aka free variables.

 $\exists y. edge(x,y) \land path(y,z)$ is the predicate form of the query ```SELECT edge.a, path.b from edge, path WHERE edge.b = path.a```.
 There is a little bit of rearrangement from the entry centric view of predicates to the row centric view of SQL.
-I amc not aware of a way to easily give a name to a particular entry in sql.
+I am not aware of a way to easily give a name to a particular entry in sql.
 I used this correspondence to describe how to either build a datalog engine on sql, or hand compile your datalog rules to sql <https://www.philipzucker.com/tiny-sqlite-datalog/> .

+# SQL, Loops, and CSP

 From a more imperative perspective, SELECT-FROM-WHERE statements are basically for loops.
 SQL is an odd language in that the FROM comes after the SELECT.
 This puts a row variables binding site after its binding point.